Babesia Symptoms and Treatment

 Babesia and Lyme Disease Coinfection

-This overlap is explored further in Babesia and Lyme disease.
+Further discussion is available in Babesia and Lyme disease coinfection.

-Some patients improve steadily, while others experience fluctuating symptoms over time.
+Some patients improve steadily, while others experience fluctuating symptoms during recovery.
 Treatment duration may vary and is discussed further in Babesia treatment duration.

 Why Babesia Is Often Missed

-Babesia may be overlooked when symptoms are attributed solely to Lyme disease or when diagnostic testing is inconclusive.
+Babesia may be overlooked when symptoms are attributed entirely to Lyme disease or when testing is inconclusive.

 Clinical Takeaway